-- 3) One-time incoming fee of \$250 per 5 linear inches of archival documents and photos.
+- 1) One-time incoming fee of \$312 per standard1 box of specimens. - 2) Recurring annual fee of \$70 per standard box of specimens per year. - One-time incoming fee of \$250 per 5 linear inches of archival documents and photos.
 This fee is assessed in increments of 5 linear inches only (e.g. 2.5 inches incurs the same cost as 5 inches). - 4) An additional percentage of all fees to pay University of Washington indirect costs.
-This cost varies over time and by funding source, so please check with Jack for current rates.
+This cost varies over time and by funding source, so please check with us for current rates.
 Federal agencies are currently assessed a rate of 37%; this rate will apply until 30 June 2020.